DinoChiesa/Apigee-CustomPolicy-EcdsaSig/README.md

 These jars are specified in the pom.xml file.

 The first two JARs are builtin to Apigee.
-You will need to upload the BouncyCastle jar as a resource to your Apigee instance, either with the apiproxy or with the organization or environment.
+The BC jar is also available to Java callouts in your Apigee instance.

 ## Author